 “The first step toward change is awareness.
 The second step is acceptance.”

 Sometimes after we have learned new communication techniques, they may not be accessible to us during an argument because our bodies go into fight, flight, or freeze mode.
 By working together, I will provide structured interventions to address new or reoccurring issues in a safe and calm environment.

-My role is to teach you more effective communication styles to express your needs, in a gentle way, better manage conflict with respect for your partner, and heal emotional wounds from past arguments - so we can strengthen your relationship.
+My role in couples counseling is to teach you more effective communication styles to express your needs, in a gentle way, better manage conflict with respect for your partner, and heal emotional wounds from past arguments - so we can strengthen your relationship.